nathanael-h/synapse_ynh/README.md

 #### OpenVPN

-In case of you have an OpenVPN server you might want than `coturn-synapse` restart when the VPN restart.
+In case of you have an OpenVPN server you might want than `synapse-coturn` restart when the VPN restart.
 To do this create a file named `/usr/local/bin/openvpn_up_script.sh` with this content:
 ```
 #!/bin/bash

 (
     sleep 5
-    sudo systemctl restart coturn-synapse.service
+    sudo systemctl restart synapse-coturn.service
 ) &
 exit 0
 ```

 Add this line in you sudo config file `/etc/sudoers`
 ```
-openvpn    ALL=(ALL) NOPASSWD: /bin/systemctl restart coturn-synapse.service
+openvpn    ALL=(ALL) NOPASSWD: /bin/systemctl restart synapse-coturn.service
 ```

 And add this line in your OpenVPN config file